 The first case to be considered within freight transportation is the physical transfer of "non-union goods" (Regulation (EU) No. 952/2013, 2013, art.
-5 (24)) into the customs territory, which is furthermore referred to as an "import".
+5 (24)) into the customs territory, which is further-more referred to as an "import".
 In containerised waterborne trade, the carrier of an import shipment is responsible for notifying a shipment to the customs authority at least 24 hours before loading the cargo onto the vessel.
 This process is referred to as the "entry summary notification" (ENS) and may be carried out electronically.
 As this phase is related to avert danger (e. g., counter-terrorism or smuggling), a risk assessment is carried out by the customs authority (Regulation (EU) No. 952/2013, 2013, art.
 128).

 After full or semi-approval21, the cargo may be loaded onto the vessel.
 Once arrived at EUCU territory, the carrier must further carry out a notification of arrival (Regulation (EU) No. 952/2013, 2013, art.
 133).
 After discharging the cargo at the port, the still non-union goods are kept in temporary storage until a "customs declaration" is lodged and thus the goods transferred into one of the "customs procedures" (Regulation (EU) No. 952/2013, 2013, art.
 5 (16)).
 These procedures may have different purposes: The most common is to change the status to Union goods and thus to receive clearance for free circulation of the goods (Regulation (EU) No. 952/2013, 2013, art.
-2013, art.
 201).
 Other option is to declare the goods for special procedures which includes "specific use" (e. g., temporary admission), "processing", "storage" or "transit" (Regulation (EU) No. 952/2013, 2013, art.
 210).
 Electronic import reporting formalities are carried out using the Import Customs System (ICS).

 Until the goods have received their customs status, they are under "customs supervision" and therefore be subject to physical or documental examinations (Regulation (EU) No. 952/2013, 2013, art.
+134).
+These examinations mainly relate to proof the appropriateness and correctness of the declaration's information.